-Every dinner party host hopes for a flawless evening: delicious food, sociable guests, laughter and good drinks all around.
+Every Southern host and hostess hopes for flawless evenings: delicious food, sociable guests, laughter and good drinks all around.
 But successful soirées don’t just happen by accident.
-The perfect party takes finesse and each element must be thoughtfully considered.
-Figuring out who to invite is probably the most important aspect of an event.
+The perfect party takes finesse, and each element must be thoughtfully considered.
+The dinner party guest list is probably the most important aspect of an event.
+Here are six tips to getting it right.

 Know your space

 Limitations on space and budget are usually fixed.
-Keep ambitions in check so you can prioritize these two details, said Atlanta’s Charm Etiquette owner Erika Preval.
+Keep ambitions in check so you can prioritize these two details, said Erika Preval, owner of Atlanta’s Charm Etiquette.
 She recommended a minimum of six people and a maximum of 20, assuming you have room.
 “If you don’t have a table that seats 20,” she cautioned, “don’t invite 20 people.”

 Think about quality time with each guest, too.
-For Kelley Troia, owner of event planning service Peachy Keen Planners, she likes to keep things small to maximize one-on-one conversations.
-“They’re giving up other events and activities to come to my dinner party and I want to show my respect and appreciation for their time,” she said.
+For Kelley Troia, owner of event planning service Peachy Keen Planners, it's helpful to keep things small to maximize one-on-one conversations.
+“They’re giving up other events and activities to come to my dinner party and I want to show my respect and appreciation for their time,” said Troia.

 Identify “anchor guests”

 Now that you have an idea of party size, it’s time to select one or two anchor guests.
-Preval said that identifying the anchor in your social circle should be a no-brainer (their role as your anchor is just for planning purposes).
-“No matter where you take this person to, people seem to gravitate towards them,” she said.
-While you’re checking on the pie, your anchor guest will keep the convos going, just by being who they are.
+Anchor guests are friends or associates that have dynamic personalities and naturally hold other peoples attention.
+Here Preval believes that identifying the anchor in your social circle is not only essential to ensuring a fantastic party, it's a no-brainer.
+While you’re checking on the pie or making cocktails, your anchor guest — or guests — will keep the conversations going, just by being who they are.
 “They’re going to completely enamor the room,” Preval said. ”You can break away, do what you need to do and come back to be part of the room again.”

 Pick a date